jdleo/jdleo-me-latest/src/blog/posts/semantic-diversity-benchmark.md

 ### Notable Observations

 **The clear winner** is `google/gemini-2.5-pro`, which dominated the leaderboard with a score of 0.210±0.006 and excellent consistency.
-This suggests Google's latest model has exceptional semantic understanding.
+Google's latest model demonstrates exceptional semantic understanding.
 Its best run generated: _kettle, justice, gargle, sonorous, quark, nostalgia, asphalt, meander, ambiguous, integer, spleen, etiquette, jettison, horizon, fungus, yesterday, theory, dwindle, velvet, coupon_

 **Strong performers** include several Chinese models: `moonshotai/kimi-k2` (2nd place) and both Qwen variants in the top 6.
 These models demonstrated sophisticated understanding of semantic diversity, with `deepseek/deepseek-chat-v3-0324` also performing well at 7th place.

 **The surprising mid-tier performance** of many flagship models is interesting. `anthropic/claude-sonnet-4` ranked 8th with a score of 0.244, while `openai/gpt-4o` landed at 16th with 0.247.

-**The catastrophic failures** remain similar: `meta-llama/llama-4-scout` (0.336), and `openai/gpt-3.5-turbo` (0.369) still struggled significantly with the task.
+**The catastrophic failures** include `meta-llama/llama-4-scout` (0.336) and `openai/gpt-3.5-turbo` (0.369), which struggled significantly with the task.

 **Three models disqualified**: `mistralai/mistral-nemo`, `amazon/nova-micro-v1`, and `inception/mercury` all failed to generate exactly 20 words across all 3 runs, failing to follow the basic instruction consistently.